MicrosoftDocs/learn/learn-pr/wwl-sci/perform-evidence-entities-investigations-microsoft-defender-for-endpoint/includes/4-investigate-ip-addresses.md

 ### Most recent observed devices with IP

-The most recent observed devices with IP section provides a chronological view on the events and associated alerts that were observed on the IP address.
+The most recent observed devices with IP section provide a chronological view on the events and associated alerts that were observed on the IP address.

 Investigate an external IP: